-The HE Guidance Officers in the Transitions Team are the designated staff at DMU to offer additional support, advice and information to care leavers.
+The HE Guidance Officers in the Transitions Team are DMU's designated contacts for offering additional support, advice and information to care leavers.

 Applying to university

-The UNITE Foundation Scholarship offers a free place in halls for students who have experienced barriers in progressing to higher education.
+The Unite Foundation Scholarship offers a free place in halls for students who have experienced barriers who are either care leavers or estranged from family.
 Students from local authority care are a priority group for this Scholarship and we would encourage you to apply.
 For more information and to download an application form please visit the scholarship webpage.
 If you would like any advice or help completing the form please contact the Transitions Team.

-We offer accommodation 365 days a year for care leavers, to help with accommodation over the long summer vacation period.
+DMU will support care leavers with their summer accommodation options, so that you can decide whether to stay in halls or find an alternative place to stay.
 You may not wish to stay in halls over the summer and we can help you to explore your options.